 Over 200 species of birds use the diverse habitats of Sequoia and Kings Canyon National Parks, which range from gently sloping foothill grasslands up to conifer forests and windswept alpine tundra and peaks.
 While some bird species live in the parks year-round, others only use the parks for breeding or as a stopover on their migration routes.
+Ten of the parks' bird species are nonnative.
 In recognition of the parks' bird diversity and critical breeding, stopover, and wintering habitats, Sequoia and Kings Canyon National Parks are designated as Globally Important Bird Areas.

 Visit the photo gallery below to enjoy some examples of the wide diversity of birds in these parks.

 Get a bird checklist for the parks by selecting birds in the search box below.
 Be aware that National Park Service staff are in-process of updating species lists to be consistent with current information.

 For information on bird monitoring in Sequoia and Kings Canyon National Parks and other Sierra Nevada parks (Yosemite National Park and Devils Postpile National Monument), visit the Sierra Nevada Network Inventory & Monitoring Program bird project web page.